poulpix/PXGoogleDirections/README.md

 (TODO)

 ## License
-The RLGoogleDirections SDK is licensed under the New BSD license.
+The RLGoogleDirections SDK is licensed under the New BSD license. (see LICENSE for more information.)

 ## Contact
 Don't hesitate to drop me a line on Github, Twitter, Stack Overflow, or by email: